Email Journal Migration

 This was not a surprise as it’s not unusual for the same user to have more than one ‘moniker’ in an organisation’s email system.
 Typical reasons include:

-To manage the process of analysing and rationalising the journal contents, and then subsequently creating an accurate set of individual ‘personal journal’ PSTs, Essential used TransVault’s new Compliance Time Machine service.
+Essential managed the entire process of analysing and rationalising the journal contents, and then subsequently creating an accurate set of individual ‘personal journal’ PSTs.

-Step 4 – Exclude Duplicates: Finally, to avoid creating any duplicate emails, Essential used TransVault Migrator to simply skip any item it had already processed when extracting the corresponding mailbox PST from the archive.
+Step 4 – Exclude Duplicates: Finally, to avoid creating any duplicate emails, Essential has to simply skip any item it had already processed when extracting the corresponding mailbox PST from the archive.

 The end result was to create two PST files per individual: